modelhub-ai/modelhub/README.md

       2. **_preprocessAfterConversionToNumpy(self, npArr)**

+         After the image has passed through the previous function, it is automatically converted to a numpy array and then passed into this function.
+Here you must implement all additional pre-processing and numpy re-formating necessary for your model to perform inference on the numpy array.
+The numpy array returned by this function should have the right input format for your model (the output of this function is exactly what is returned by `self._imageProcessor.loadAndPreprocess(input)` in _contrib_src/inference.py_).

       3. **computeOutput(self, inferenceResults)**

+         This function receives the direct output of your model's inference.
+Here you must implement all post-processing required to prepare the output in a format that is supported by modelhub.

+         You can either output a

    - (optional) define preprocessing on native file input
    - (optional) define preprocessing on numpy array